• By: OLM Staff

 Ottawa Art Gallery (OAG) Director and CEO, Alexandra Badzak.
 Photo credit: Rémi Thériault

-“Being one of the smallest municipal galleries in Canada, we needed a larger space and one designed, first and foremost as a museum with all the technically specifications that it requires,” says Badzak, adding that, outside of more space to showcase the art, the gallery needed expanded storage spaces and other amenities for clients, artists and the public.
+“Being one of the smallest municipal galleries in Canada, we needed a larger space and one designed, first and foremost as a museum with all the technical specifications that it requires,” says Badzak, adding that, outside of more space to showcase the art, the gallery needed expanded storage spaces and other amenities for clients, artists and the public.

 “More than anything the OAG needed its own front door to Ottawa, the new building needed to give us presence and profile within the city.”